-Symptom Suggested action used to work but does not work now.
+Symptom Suggested action The SCSI expansion enclosure used to work but does not work now.
 Make sure that: The cables for all external SCSI options are connected correctly.
 The last device in each SCSI chain, or the end of the SCSI cable, is terminated correctly.
 Any external SCSI devices are turned on.
 You must turn on external SCSI devices before turning on the server.
 For more information, see your SCSI expansion enclosure documentation.
+To more information, 300 your 0001 expansion enclosure documentation.